 More systematic discussion on the properties of the theory of judgment can be found in Chen (2008).
-In the next section, we will discuss the link between investors' judgment and their trading decisions.
+In the next section, we will discuss the link between investors' judgment, the expected rate of return of their portfolios and their trading decisions.

-3. Value of Judgment and the Expected Rate of Return of Portfolios
+4. Value of Judgment, Expected Rate of Return of Portfolios and Investors' Trading Decisions

 Investment decisions are made according to investors' judgment about stocks.
-In this section, we will investigate the quantitative relation between judgment and the portfolios constructed from the judgment.
-We will consider a simple market with a risk free asset and a risky asset.
-The payoff of one unit risk free asset is 1+r at the end of each time period.
+To quantify the relation between investors' judgment and their trading decisions, we will consider a simple market with a risk free asset and a risky asset.
+The payoff of one unit risk free asset is 1 + r at the end of each time period.
 The payoffs of one unit risky asset can be either (1 + r)(1 + d) with probability p or (1+r)(1-d) with probability 1-p.
 Investors can only assess the probabilities subjectively.

-Investors aim at maximize expected geometric return (Latane and Tuttle, 1967; Fernholz, 2002; Sinn, 2003).
+Investors aim at maximizing expected geometric return (Kelly, 1956; Latane and Tuttle, 1967).
 Based on the subjective assessment of the return distribution of the risky asset, an investor determines the optimal combination of the risk free asset and the risky asset in the portfolio.
 Then he can calculate the expected rate of return of this portfolio.
-Suppose an investor assesses the return distribution of the risky asset to be $\{q, 1-q\}$ .
+Suppose an investor assesses the return distribution of the risky asset to be $\{q, 1-q\}$.
 Assume the portfolio he constructed contains a portion x of risky asset and the remaining portion of 1 - x is risk free asset.
-The expected geometric return over the risk free rate is
+The expected geometric return of the portfolio over the risk free rate is